BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/CopyAttributeMatrix.md

-Rename Attribute Array {#copyattributematrix}
+Copy Attribute Matrix {#copyattributematrix}
 ==============================

 ## Group (Subgroup) ##
 Core Filters (Memory/Management)

 ## Description ##
-This filter copies a user chosen AttributeMatrx to a new AttributeMatrix with a user defined new name.
+This filter copies a user chosen AttributeMatrx to a new AttributeMatrix with a user defined new name to the same data container.

 ## Parameters ##